ufukyilmaz/hazelcast/README.md

 Property name | Default value | Description
 ---           | ---           | ---
+`cacheName`   | "CACHE"       | Cache name used in JCache tests `letsencrypt.enforce` | `false`   | A true/false flag which allows to enforce running Let's Encrypt certificate TLS tests even if the certificate is not yet valid or already expired.
-`cacheName`   | "CACHE"       | Cache name used in JCache tests `openssl.enforce` | `false`   | A true/false flag which allows to enforce running OpenSSL tests even if the OpenSSL reports it's not supported on the given platform.
+`openssl.enforce` | `false`   | A true/false flag which allows to enforce running OpenSSL tests even if the OpenSSL reports it's not supported on the given platform.

 ### Testing for rolling upgrades compatibility